 There’s nothing worse than pining after a dish all day, only to be miserably disappointed when your order doesn’t quite live up to the expectations.
 With a dizzying array of options dotted around the city, it’s hard to know where to even begin.
-To avoid a serious case of food disappointment, we spoke to some of the finest chefs in the Auckland dining scene to weigh in on where they grab a bite when they’re not in their own kitchens.
+To avoid a serious case of food disappointment, we found out where some of Auckland’s finest chefs eat when they aren’t in the kitchen themselves.

 Sid Sahrawat – Chef & Owner Of Sidart, Cassia And Sid at The French Cafe In Auckland